 - Three letters of recommendation, submitted via online application system.
 Select respondents who can attest to your academic ability, your teaching abilities, and your personal qualities.
 If you are currently teaching, one recommendation must be from your principal or other supervisor.

 - Submission of a current resume, uploaded via online application system.

 - International students applying from countries where English is not the native language are required to provide scores on the Test of English as a Foreign Language (TOEFL).
 When requesting your official scores to be sent to SMU's School of Education and Human Development, please use code 7464.
 The minimum score for admission is 550 on a pencil and paper test or 83 on the internet-based test.
 For more information about admission of foreign students, click here.

-- As evidence of financial support, foreign students must provide a Certification of Finance Form/Letter of Financial Backing.
+- As evidence of financial support, foreign students must provide a Certification of Finance Form/Letter of Financial Backing, once admitted into a program.
 This should represent that sufficient money will be available to the applicant to cover all expenses while at the University.
 This letter may be signed by a parent or sponsor but must be certified by a bank.
 The document must be notarized and on file before the process for visas and passport can proceed.